BOD Business Meeting Saturday, August 15, 2020 at 8am-Location: TBD

-7. The Picnic reservation schedule is available at the Property Manager’s office or online by clicking here
+7. The Picnic reservation schedule is available at the Property Manager’s office or under the COMMUNITY tab.

 8. After the inspection of the picnic shelter provided the picnic shelter is adequately cleaned and restored to its original condition the deposit will be refunded.

 1. Safety: Co-owners are responsible for their conduct, the conduct of their family, guests, renters, and renter’s guests.
 Violations of the following rules will result in restriction of use for up to one-month per incident in addition to a fine.